Advanced search

 Talk to your doctor or pharmacist before using Oxaliplatin if

-• you have moderate kidney problems
+• you have mild or moderate kidney problems

 • you have any liver problems or abnormal liver function test results during your treatment

-• if you have recently received or plan to receive any vaccines.
+• you have recently received or plan to receive any vaccines.
 During treatment with oxaliplatin, you should not have a vaccination with "live" or "attenuated" vaccines, such as yellow fever vaccine.

 If any of the following applies to you at any time, tell your doctor immediately.
 Your doctor may need to treat you for these events.
 Your doctor may need to reduce the dose of Oxaliplatin, or delay or stop your treatment with Oxaliplatin.